rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/monitoring/_index.md

 As an [administrator]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/global-permissions/) or [cluster owner]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/#cluster-roles), you can configure Rancher to deploy Prometheus to monitor your Kubernetes cluster.

+1. Check that you are allowing traffic on Port 9796 for each of your nodes (as prometheus will scrape metrics from here)

 1. From the **Global** view, navigate to the cluster that you want to configure cluster monitoring.

 1. Select **Tools > Monitoring** in the navigation bar.